tonaljs/tonal/site/content/docs/index.md

 `tonal` is implemented in Typescript and published as a collection of Javascript npm packages.

-It uses a functional programing style: all functions are pure, there is no data mutation, and entities are represented by data structures instead of objects.
+It uses a functional programming style: all functions are pure, there is no data mutation, and entities are represented by data structures instead of objects.

 ## Example